hugeor/Project-A/physpath.md

    Topology.(You may be surprised to learn that they do play a role indeed in physics!)
 * ~~Algebraic equations.
 Approximation techniques.
 Series expansions: the Taylor series.~~
 * ~~Solving equations with complex numbers.
 Trigonometry.~~
 * ~~Infinitesimals.
 Differentiation.
 Integration.
 Differential equations.
-Linear equations.~~
+Linear equations.~~n
 * The Fourier transformation.
 The use of complex numbers.
 Convergence of series.
 * The complex plane.
 Cauchy theorems and contour integration (now this is fun).
 * The Gamma function (enjoy studying its properties).
 Generalized functions.